DizNicolasAmor/interviews-practice/RUST.md

 ### 22. What is the Module system and how it can be used to organize code?

+It is a system used to organize code into a logical structure that can be easily navigated and maintained.
+Modules can be defined using the `mod` keyword and can be nested to create a hierarchy.
+Modules can contain types, functions, constants, and other modules, and their visibility can be controlled using the `pub` keyword.

 <a name="advanced" />

 ## ADVANCED